tprasadtp/protonvpn-docker/docs/faq.md

 Metadata updates includes updating server IPs, feature flags on servers, exit IPs and their public keys.
 It also applies some workarounds to API quirks or bugs.
 Usually it should be automatic.

-But Proton API and libraries are in constant state of ~~chaos~~ flux and documentation is virtually non-existent or incorrect.
-So stuff might break.
+- But, Proton API and libraries are in constant state of ~~chaos~~ development and documentation is ~~virtually~~ actually non-existent.
+- Some servers appear to flip flop between ONLINE and OFFLINE state in loop (like every hour), appear and disappear randomly (sometimes just two servers weirdly appearing and disappearing every hour or so).
+- Server's Entry IP sometimes appears to be its ExitIP and sometimes Exit IP of some other server is the assigned public IP.
+- Some ExitIPs do not appear **anywhere** in the response returned by `/vpn/logicals`

 Bulk of the work is done via `scripts/generate-server-metadata`

 - https://protonwire-api.vercel.app/v1/server (default)